Skip to content

 3. 3Ask the website host or developer to review missing website security headers.

-5. 5Use a Security Hardening Sprint if implementation help is needed after the Snapshot.
+6. 6Use cleanup, secure redesign, workspace setup, Security Watch, questionnaire support, or provider handoff if implementation help is needed after the Snapshot.

 What this review includes

-The Snapshot reviews public-facing website, email, and domain signals plus customer-provided context.
+The Snapshot reviews 11 public-facing website, email, and domain areas plus customer-provided context.
 It does not include logins, exploit testing, credential testing, or private-system access.

-Optional next step: Security Hardening Sprint for implementation help.
+Optional next step: cleanup, secure redesign, workspace setup, Security Watch, questionnaire support, or provider handoff for implementation help.

 What this is not